 Possible effects of different interest development scenarios are portrayed via planning and simulation calculations.
 The risks and their effects are made transparent based on assumptions of multilayer interest scenarios.
 In this context, cash value changes of all items in the asset ledger are shown in relation to the equity, with the application of the changes in interest rates prescribed by the Federal Financial Supervisory Authority.
 The simulation is performed by automated means for all the interest-bearing and interest-sensitive items.
 It is in this manner that the controlling of the interest risk is ensured.

-The change in value determined in the reporting period always remained significantly below the threshold of 20% of equity - a threshold which, if exceeded, would give us the status of an institute with increased interest risk.
+The change in value determined in the reporting period always remained significantly below the threshold of 20% of equity.

-Interest rate risks of the MLP Financial Holding Group
+Interest rate risks of MLP Financial Holding Group

-Amount in € million Interest rate shock/parallel shift Change in value +200 BP Cha Change in value -200 BP 2016 2015 2016 2015 Total -8.4 -15.1 4.5 6.5
+Amount in € million Interest rate shock/parallel shift Cha Change in value + 200 BP Change in value - 200 BP 2017 2016 2017 2016 Total -3.5 -8.4 0.8 4.5